A cosmopolitan, lively, welcoming, elegant, and modern city with a distinct cultural heritage

 La Concha is the most beautiful and famous urban beach in San Sebastian.
 On one side of the bay, you will find the Urgull mountain, next to the harbour and the city hall, and on the other side of the shell, you will find the Igueldo mountain.
 There are, however, two other beaches in the city: Ondarreta and Zurriola.
 Zurriola is also popular with surfers.

 San Sebastián is also famous for its pintxos.
 And the best place to go to try some of them is the Parte Vieja (Old Part).
 This charming old city centre is famous for having the highest concentration of bars in the world.
 Recently the city has gained significant press for its cuisine.
 The city alone has 18 Michelin stars spread across 11 restaurants.
 Every September, San Sebastián becomes a movie place, International celebrities arrive daily during the International Film Festival.

-Vitoria-Gasteiz was designated by the European Commission as European Green Capital 2012.
-The award was the highest recognition of more than thirty years of proposals and initiatives respectful of the environment and a commitment to sustainable development policies.
+Vitoria-Gasteiz was designated by the European Commission as the European Green Capital in 2012.
 The city has also obtained the international Biosphere Responsible Tourism certification as a destination for sustainable tourism.

-Another treasure that it offers is the Historic Center, it is one of the most emblematic historical centres of Euskadi.
+Another treasure that it offers is the Historic Center.
+It is one of the most emblematic historical centres in Euskadi.
 It is located on a hill dominated by the Cathedral of Santa María.
-This Gothic temple is undergoing great restoration works and archaeological excavations, which can be visited by the public.
-Drawing the most recognizable city skyline are, as well as Santa Maria Cathedral, the towers of the churches of San Miguel, San Vicente and San Pedro.
+This Gothic temple is undergoing great restoration work and archaeological excavations, which can be visited by the public.
+The most recognisable city skyline includes Santa Maria Cathedral, the towers of the churches of San Miguel, San Vicente and San Pedro.